Canada Clears Johnson & Johnson Vaccine, First to Approve 4

 TORONTO (AP) — Canada is getting a fourth vaccine to prevent Covid-19 as the country’s health regulator has cleared a Johnson & Johnson shot that works with just one dose instead of two, officials said Friday.

 Health experts are eager for a one-and-done option to help speed vaccination.
-Canada has also approved vaccines from Pfizer, Moderna and AstraZeneca and Health Canada is the first major regulator to approve four difference vaccines, said Dr. Supriya Sharma, Health Canada’s chief medical adviser.
+Canada has also approved vaccines from Pfizer, Moderna and AstraZeneca and Health Canada is the first major regulator to approve four different vaccines, said Dr. Supriya Sharma, Health Canada’s chief medical adviser.

 Like many countries, Canada does not have domestic production and has struggled with an immediate shortage of vaccines.
 The U.S. so far isn’t allowing locally made vaccines to be exported, so Canada — like the other U.S. neighbor, Mexico — has been forced to get vaccines from Europe and Asia.

-Canada has pre-purchased 10 million Johnson & Johnson doses, with options to buy another 28 million.
+Prime Minister Justin Trudeau said Canada has an agreement with Johnson & Johnson for 10 million doses between now and September.
 It was not immediately clear when Canada would get its first shipment.

-“This is the fourth vaccine to deemed safe by Canada’s health experts — and with millions of doses already secured, we’re one stop closer to defeating this virus,” Prime Minister Justin Trudeau tweeted.
+But Trudeau announced Pfizer will be delivering an additional 1.5 million doses to Canada in March and another 1 million doses ahead of schedule in both April and May.

+“We are working to get doses to Canadians as quickly as possible,” Trudeau said.

 The U.S. approved Johnson and Johnson last month.
 The U.S. Food and Drug Administration said J&J’s vaccine offers strong protection against what matters most: serious illness, hospitalizations and death.
 One dose was 85% protective against the most severe Covid-19 illness in a massive study that spanned three continents — protection that remained strong even in countries such as South Africa, where the variants of most concern are spreading.